HC: Civil Division (Uganda)

 16 November 2017

-A licensed distributor's failure to maintain overhead lines caused a fire; defendant liable and plaintiffs awarded damages.
+Licensee's failure to maintain overhead lines caused a fire; plaintiffs awarded damages and costs; no contributory negligence found.

 15 November 2017